pabroux/llm-engineers-handbook/README.md

 </p>

-This is a [pixi](https://pixi.sh)-based adaptation of the official repository [LLM Engineer's Handbook](https://github.com/PacktPublishing/LLM-Engineers-Handbook) by [Paul Iusztin](https://github.com/iusztinpaul) and [Maxime Labonne](https://github.com/mlabonne).
-The primary modification is the replacement of [poetry](https://github.com/python-poetry/poetry) and its [poe the poet](https://github.com/nat-n/poethepoet) plugin with pixi.
+This is a [Pixi](https://pixi.sh)-based adaptation of the official repository [LLM Engineer's Handbook](https://github.com/PacktPublishing/LLM-Engineers-Handbook) by [Paul Iusztin](https://github.com/iusztinpaul) and [Maxime Labonne](https://github.com/mlabonne).
+The primary modification is the replacement of [Poetry](https://github.com/python-poetry/poetry) and its [Poe the Poet](https://github.com/nat-n/poethepoet) plugin with Pixi.

 ## Table of contents